 Each type of fiber used in carpet brings unique features, so it is important to evaluate what carpet type will be the best fit for your space.
 The type of fiber you select will determine the longevity of your carpet, how soft it feels, and how much it costs.

 Below are five types of carpet we sell at Denver Carpet and Flooring and why these types could be the ideal fit for your high-traffic space in your home.

 Nylon is the most durable and resilient of synthetic carpet fibers, making it a great choice for areas of the home with a lot of traffic, kids and pets.
 Nylon’s durability comes from the hydrogen molecule that makes up part of its structure.
 When nylon carpet fibers flatten because it is walked on regularly or something is set on it, steam cleaning the carpet will actually make the fibers bounce back.

 Nylon has good resistance to soils.
-It is quite absorbent, which means it important to clean spills up promptly to prevent staining.
+It is quite absorbent, which means it is important to clean spills up promptly to prevent staining.
 You can easily treat nylon carpets to prevent spills from setting in and staining the fibers though making it a potentially strong fiber for stain resistance.

 Nylon carpeting is budget-friendly.
 There is a nylon option available at all price points.
 Nylon type 6,6 is often preferred to Nylon type 6, even though it is the more expensive option, because of its increased colorfastness and resistance to static

 - Soil Resistance

 - Easy to Clean

 - Budget Friendly